- Helmets be mandatory for anyone under the age of 12.

 - Helmets must be CSA-approved headgear.

-- After Under-12, parents would sign waivers or, helmets are worn until the age of majority in that province/territory.
+- After Under-12, parents would sign waiver of assumption of risk or, helmets are worn until the age of majority in that province/territory.

 - Curling Canada strongly recommends that anyone in a Learn-To-Curl program (adults or juniors) wears protective headgear.